Gogoku7/SmashWiiUSinglesOverlayStep3/README.md

 ![alt img](https://imgur.com/dtz4LoR.png)

 You can doublecheck whether the application works now by checking if all of the following files exist in "\SmashWiiUOverlayManager\SmashWiiUOverlayManager\bin\ {Debug/Release} \Files\css":
+- player1Character.css
-- player1Character.css.
+- player1NameText.css
-- player1NameText.css.
+- player1Port.css
-- player1Port.css.
+- player1Score.css
-- player1Score.css.
+- player2Character.css
-- player2Character.css.
+- player2NameText.css
-- player2NameText.css.
+- player2Port.css
-- player2Port.css.
+- player2Score.css
-- player2Score.css.
+- roundBoxText.css
-- roundBoxTest.css.
+- tournamentBoxText.css
-- styles.css. (is there by default)
+- styles.css (is there by default)

 **How to use in Open Broadcaster Software (OBS Studio):**
 - Add a new Browser source to your scene.